Henley-in-Arden: Location and geography

-It is located in a valley of the River Alne, which separates Henley from the adjacent settlement of Beaudesert.
+It is in the valley of the River Alne, which separates Henley from the adjacent settlement of Beaudesert.
 Henley and Beaudesert effectively form a single entity, and share a joint parish council, although Beaudesert is a separate civil parish.

 The town lies at a crossroads between the A3400 and the A4189 roads and is the starting point for the circular Arden Way path.
 It also lies on the Heart of England Way.
 Henley Sidings is a nature reserve managed by the Warwickshire Wildlife Trust.

 History

 Henley-in-Arden is not listed in the Domesday Book and may not have existed until the 12th century.
 The first record of the town is in a legal instrument drawn during the reign of Henry II.
 It was originally a hamlet of Wootton Wawen, on Feldon Street, the original route out of the Forest of Arden.

 In the 11th century, a Thurstan de Montfort constructed Beaudesert Castle, a motte and bailey castle, on the hill above Beaudesert.
 In 1140, the Empress Matilda granted the right to hold a market at the castle in 1141 and Henley soon became a prosperous market town, conveniently located on the busy Birmingham-to-Stratford road.
 In 1220 in the reign of Henry III, the lord of the manor, Peter de Montfort, procured the grant of a weekly Monday market and an annual fair to last two days, for the town.

-The initial prosperity came to an end however during the Second Barons' War when, in 1265, Peter de Montfort died fighting at the Battle of Evesham.
+The initial prosperity came to an end during the Second Barons' War when, in 1265, Peter de Montfort died fighting at the Battle of Evesham.
 The royalist forces won, and the town and castle were burnt in reprisal.
 The town and castle recovered however and Henley became a borough in 1296.
 In 1315 all of the recorded townsfolk were freemen.
 The King stayed at the castle for 7 days in January 1324.
 By 1336 the market was so prosperous that the inhabitants were able to obtain a licence from Edward III to impose a local sales tax on all goods brought to the market, for a period of three years, in order to pay for the cost of paving the streets.

 The Lord of the Manor, Peter de Montfort 3rd Baron Montfort, as Commissioner of Array for Warwickshire sent 160 archers to the Battle of Crecy during the Hundred Years' War in 1346.
 By the 15th century, the lords of the manor were the Boteler family.
 Ralph Boteler, 1st Baron Sudeley obtained a charter from Henry VI in 1449, confirming the grant of the new weekly market, and a grant for two annual fairs.

 The town suffered another misfortune during the English Civil War, when in 1643 Prince Rupert who was in charge of the Royalist forces, marched his soldiers through the town in 1643 on his way to Birmingham and pillaged the neighbourhood.